Can You Use a Muscle Roller Stick Every Day?

 ---

 Yes, you can use a muscle roller stick every day without overworking your muscles.
 The stick targets fascia, not muscle fibers.
 Unlike heavy training sessions that break down muscle tissue and require repair time, a roller stick applies compression and shear force to the connective tissue layer wrapped around each muscle, which recovers quickly without triggering the same inflammatory cycle.
-Daily sessions are safe for most people and help manage soreness, improve circulation, and keep mobility consistent between workouts.
+Daily sessions are safe for a lot of people and help manage soreness, improve circulation, and keep mobility consistent between workouts.

 ## Why Daily Use Doesn't Cause Muscle Overload